 If you are not happy with what the manager has said, you can ask for your complaint to be heard by an independent person, and a director.
-Alison Moore and Becci Howie are SWIS Directors.
-With the independent person, they will decide if the complaint has been handled fairly..
-Alison or Becci will write to you with a final decision.
+Alison Moore is a SWIS Director.
+With the independent person, Alison will decide if the complaint has been handled fairly.
+Alison will write to you with a final decision.